 1. Focus on Audience Engagement

-Unlike traditional advertising activities, which focus on promoting products or services, social media outreach is more akin to a relationship- or loyalty-building exercise.
-Experts suggest directing the majority of your social media efforts – roughly 60% – to informing others and nurturing relationships.
+Unlike traditional advertising activities, which focus on promoting products or services, social media outreach is more akin to a relationship or loyalty-building exercise.
+Experts suggest directing roughly 60% of your social media efforts toward informing others and nurturing relationships.
 Become a trusted resource for customers by routinely helping them solve pressing problems.
-Con-tinually offer hints, tips, solutions and insights that can help buyers save time, money or effort with a simple click.
-Then, allot 20% of your time to highlighting in-house deals, discounts and solutions, and the remaining 20% to curating content and pointing your business' fans and followers to it.
-The more your business functions as a reliable source and screening mechanism for breaking news, insights and solutions, the more customers will stay in touch – and keep coming back.
+Continually offer hints, tips, solutions and insights that can help buyers save time, money or effort with a simple click.
+Then, allot 20% of your time to highlighting in-house deals, discounts and solutions.
+The remaining 20% should go to curating content and pointing your business' fans and followers to it.
+The more your business functions as a reliable source and screening mechanism for breaking news, insights and solutions, the more customers will stay in touch and keep coming back.

 2. Strike Where Competitors Aren't

 Can't compete with larger businesses on pricing, volume or scale, let alone go toe-to-toe with rivals' advertising budgets and ability to connect with shoppers?
 No sweat.
 Use social media to do an end-run around larger, less nimble competitors, and pick a smaller, more passionate and loyal niche to serve more effectively instead.

 Social networks provide the perfect outlet to build a following with key influencers by providing unique, highly differentiated value offerings.
 For instance, your business might use social networks to promote live event experiences (in-store album release parties or VIP fashion line previews), limited-time offers (free ice cream from 9–11 p.m.) and once-in-a-lifetime opportunities (the first 50 visitors get a free signed book from a visiting author).